RSS icon

 Contrast and brightness controls can be turned down.
 Doing this will prevent over-saturation of the phosphors, thereby preserving maximum sharpness and detail...

-A cheap light dimmer from the local K-Mart was mounted in a box with a lead and an outlet socket.
-A lamp with one of the "bendy" necks, was used to illuminate the curtains behind the TV and the results were great.
+If you're on a limited budget, and don't want to import stuff from the other side of the planet, grab a cheap light dimmer from the local K-Mart and mount it in a box with a lead and an outlet socket.
+Use a lamp with one of the "bendy" necks to illuminate the area behind the TV - the results are great.

 ooh_smiley